Marshal: Stabbing suspect still at large

 Police responded and the victim was airlifted to University Medical Center-Banner in Tucson with multiple puncture wounds, Estrada said on Sunday, adding that the Patagonia Marshal’s Office was the lead agency and would have to provide any additional information.

 Pressed during the phone conversation at approximately 9:30 a.m.
 Tuesday about the lack of media communication so far in the stabbing case, Patterson said that the news release would be “out shortly” and hung up the phone.
-The NI had not received any news releases as of noon.
+The NI had not received any news releases as of 6 p.m.